phiresky/fbstats/README.md

 You can use the version hosted at http://phiresky.github.io/fbstats/ As the API from facebook is still in beta, you will need to be facebook developer and create an "app" for this to work.

 **As of April 30.
-2014 this is no longer supported by facebook due to new restrictions in the api.
-Apps created after that date might not work**
+2014 facebook added new restrictions to their api.
+The parts I use are now deprecated, facebook might remove the endpoint in the future.**

 ### Detailed App creation instructions